Home

 Subword motion

-The movements happen by subwords, meaning it stops at the sub-parts of a camelCase, SCREAMING_SNAKE_CASE, or kebab-case variable.
+The motions are based on subwords, meaning they stop at the segments of a camelCase, SNAKE_CASE, or kebab-case variable.

 -- positions vim's `w` will move to